wa7nwp/nwp2019/19201_Ham_misc/suggestions.md

 ### Q. I've built a 1/4 wave.
 It works but I want to build something a little better.

 BV: Read the three PDF downloads (QST articles) from the end of Ed Fong's web page.
-That will give you a good boost to learning antenna tricks. https://edsantennas.weebly.com/about.html
+That will give you a good boost to learning antenna tricks.
+[Eds Antennas](https://edsantennas.weebly.com/about.html)

 ### Q. Converted this cb antenna to 40 meters. it is almost solid wrapped with 18 gauge wire top to bottom minus about 4 inches each end.